 - Consideration for pain, suffering and mental anguish

 - Funeral and burial expenses, if death results

 - Punitive damages if a medical care provider was grossly negligent or intentionally harmful

 Do I sue the doctor or the hospital?

 While doctors can be held personally liable for medical malpractice, hospitals and other health care facilities can also be found negligent in certain situations.
 In general, if the individual who commits malpractice is an employee of the hospital — such as a nurse or orderly — the hospital can be held responsible for their negligence.
 Many doctors are independently contracted but treat patients in the hospital — if they commit negligence, the hospital is not liable.
 Additionally, if a hospital employee committed medical malpractice under the orders of an independently contracted doctor, the hospital may not be liable.
 Since the regulations are quite complicated, it is always important to consult a knowledgeable medical malpractice lawyer before taking any legal action.

-Seek compensation when a health care professional in Vallejo or Fairfield betrays your trust
+Seek compensation when a health care professional in Vallejo or Fairfield-Suisun betrays your trust

 To learn more about our medical malpractice representation, call the law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC at 707-552-3630 or contact us online and schedule your free initial consultation.

 We offer flexible hours of availability and schedule appointments outside the normal workday at our clients’ convenience.
 Members of our staff speak Spanish, and we also offer Tagalog and Ilocano translation services.
-Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains locations in Vallejo, Fairfield and St. Helena, California, and represents clients throughout Solano County, Contra Costa County and Napa County.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains locations in Vallejo and Fairfield-Suisun, California, and represents clients throughout Solano County, Contra Costa County and Napa County.